mocks-server/website/versioned_docs/version-1.5.0/tutorials-dynamic.md

 ## Persistence

-You could add also dynamic fixtures for deleting, updating, or creating users, simply modifiying the `INITIAL_USERS` memory object from each correspondant response function.
+You could add also dynamic fixtures for deleting, updating, or creating users, simply modifying the `INITIAL_USERS` memory object from each correspondant response function.

 Changes would be be persisted in memory while the server is running.